6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 - **Project Handbook:** durable index and record of *approved, current* state only.
 Not a chronological log, not an evidence dump.
 Points to where evidence lives; does not reproduce it.
 - **Decision Log (within the Handbook):** every architectural decision, each with rationale and Implementation Status.
 Grows only by addition.
 - **Builder Briefs:** the specification for one task's scope, acceptance criteria, and explicit boundaries.
-Archived the moment superseded.
+Superseded Briefs cease to be active but may remain as historical provenance.
 - **Return Reports (Builder and Test):** the actual evidence for one task — real output, not summaries.
 Archived once the task they support is closed.
 - **Test evidence / logs:** raw execution output supporting a Return Report, kept alongside it.
 - **Assumptions & Limitations:** durable, dataset- and product-level caveats meant to feed the final write-up directly.
 - **Technical debt (Handbook Section 10):** known, accepted, non-blocking gaps — kept visible, not silently dropped once noted.
 - **Governance documentation (this document, READMEs, standing methodologies):** process and role definitions meant to persist across many tasks, not tied to one Brief.

-Information is not duplicated across these categories.
-Each fact has exactly one durable home; other documents reference it rather than restate it.
+**Information architecture principle:** Each durable fact should have one authoritative home.
+Other documents may reference or operationalize that fact where necessary, but they must not create competing versions of it.

 ---